Otsuka’s philosophy is to create unique and innovative products that address unmet medical needs.

 New tuberculosis (TB) compounds are discovered by Otsuka’s researchers in Tokushima, Japan, and are then advanced for clinical development.

-The last TB medicines had been developed about 50 years ago, and no medicine at the time of the compound’s trial had ever been approved specifically for multidrug-resistant TB (MDR-TB).
 Significant innovative capacity building was necessary in order to carry out a high-quality clinical trial.

-Increasing local capacity was key in areas such as data safety and monitoring, trial conduct, and laboratory services.
+Increasing local capacity is key in areas such as data safety and monitoring, trial conduct, and laboratory services.
 Such activities strengthen the local health system and can benefit patients well beyond the duration of the trial.

 Since 2005, Otsuka has been one of the leading private sector funders in TB drug development.1